 Even the smaller cousin of the Bulldog, the French Bulldog, cracks the top 5 list for popularity.
 Bulldogs are everywhere, and it’s easy to see why.
-However, did you know that there are many more variations of the prevalent Bulldog?
+However, did you know that there are many more variations of the Bulldog?

-RECOMMENDED: The 4 Types of Pitbull Breeds
+RECOMMENDED: 4 Types of Pitbull Breeds

 Table of Contents